Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Current processes are:
 - Remove all trailing white spaces
 - Remove duplicate values
+- Set or remove language of a property

 Furthermore, values are automatically trimmed and deduplicated when a resource is saved.